6 Ways to Help with your Dog’s Thunderstorm Fears

-Veterinarians say it’s important to address storm anxiety early in your pet’s life.
+Veterinarians say it’s important to address storm anxiety early in your pet’s life, just like most other common behavior problems in dogs.
 The phobia is progressive, meaning their fear worsens as time goes on, so it’s best to work with them as soon as they show signs of suffering.
 There are options ranging from behavior treatment to medication, but as always, it starts with adjusting the pet owner.

 When your dog exhibits signs of distress or is having a panic attack, your instinct may be to soothe him – but roll up that newspaper and bop yourself on the nose.
 Your calming voice and embrace only serve to reinforce that when he whines or stresses, he’s rewarded with your attention.
 The best way to show your dog love is by reinforcing his calm behavior during stress-free moments.

 Some advise having a special indoor leash your dog is hooked to during regular training sessions.
 You’ll walk him around, have him perform his tricks and then sit with him on the floor, still hooked to the leash.
 Treats or words of encouragement underline that his cool conduct is correct.

 Whatever you decide, it’s vital not to punish your dog for his freak-out.
 It’s natural and not misbehavior, so better to find an interactive, loving way to quell your dog’s fears-- maybe in the form of some kind of indoor exercise or mental stimulation.